 In addition to the sessions of psychological support, during this deconditioning process I use: Emotional release techniques, Body relaxation exercises (Bioenergetics), Silent and dynamic meditations.

-If you are experiencing a difficult moment in your life and you need support to deal with your addiction, feel free to contact me.
+If you are experiencing a difficult moment in your life and you need support to deal with your addiction, feel free to contact me by filling the form below.